Ryetoe/PersonalProduction/README.md

 # PersonalProduction 🎯
-The Personal Focus App is designed to help me stay on task and manage your time effectively while working on schoolwork or other important tasks.
-With things such as tiktok slowly wittling our attention spans, I wanted to make a personal app to increase my productivity by creating simple features and employing various techniques to keep me and perhaps other people focused on their work.
-This is mostly created to be tailored specifically for my use and as a way to help practice some of things I have learned
+The Personal Focus App is designed to help me stay on task and manage my time effectively while working on schoolwork or other important tasks.
+With things such as TikTok slowly whittling our attention spans, I wanted to make a personal app to increase my productivity by creating simple features and employing various techniques to keep me and perhaps other people focused on their work.
+This is mostly created to be tailored specifically for my use and as a way to help practice some of the things I have learned

 ### 🔑 Basic Key Features
 - Task Manager: Create and organize tasks by priority, due dates, or specific categories